worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

 - TDD, code maintainability and code quality

 This will change.
-Different tech will come in and out of fasion and we may see a need to upskill folks in a particular.
+Different tech will come in and out of fashion and we may see a need to upskill folks in particular stack.
 We found ourselves with the above by interviewing graduates, tenured folks in the business, leadership teams, etc. The list will change from company to company and over time.

 #### The project